EoinTravers/hugo.eointravers.com/content/post/web-2/index.md

-I don't have much experience using PsychoPy for online studies myself, but I have a lot of faith in the PsychoPy team, and their python library is (was) my go-to tool for lab studies, so I have no problem recomending them!
+I don't have much experience using PsychoPy for online studies myself, but I have a lot of faith in the PsychoPy team, and their python library is (was) my go-to tool for lab studies, so I have no problem recommending them!

 [Gorilla](https://gorilla.sc/) (££) provide a similar service.
-Gorilla provides a [Task Builder]() GUI for building standard experiments, a [Questionairre Builder]() for forms and questionaiires, and an [Experiment Builder]() for putting forms, tasks, and logic (randomisation, counterbalancing, etc.) together.
+Gorilla provides a Task Builder GUI for building standard experiments, a Questionnaire Builder for forms and questionnaires, and an Experiment Builder for putting forms, tasks, and logic (randomisation, counterbalancing, etc.) together.
-They provide a [Code Editor]() that lets you include paradigms built using other tools as part of your experiment.
+They provide a Code Editor that lets you include paradigms built using other tools as part of your experiment.
 Experiments built using Gorilla can only be hosted on their server (££), and unless your department has a site license you'll have to pay per participant.